oushujun/LTR_retriever/README.md

 	a.
 All non-redundant LTR-RTs (.LTRlib.fa)
 	b.
 All non-TGCA LTR-RTs (.nmtf.LTRlib.fa)
 	c.
 All LTR-RTs with redundancy (.LTRlib.redundant.fa)
-3. Whole-genome LTR-RT annotation by the non-redundant library (optional)
+3. Whole-genome LTR-RT annotation by the non-redundant library
 	a.
 GFF format output (.out.gff)
 	b.
 LTR family summary (.out.fam.size.list)
 	c.
 LTR superfamily summary (.out.superfam.size.list)
+	d.
+LTR distribution on each chromosome (.out.LTR.distribution.txt)
-4. LTR Assembly Index (.out.LAI, optional)
+4. LTR Assembly Index (.out.LAI)

 ### Usage ###

+To run LTR_retriever:

-	/your_path_to/LTR_retriever -genome genomefile -inharvest LTRharvest_input [options]
+	`/your_path_to/LTR_retriever -genome genomefile -inharvest LTRharvest_input [options]`

+To run LAI:
+	`/your_path_to/LAI -genome genome.fa -intact intact.pass.list -all genome.out [options]`

-For more details about the usage and parameter settings, please see the help page of LTR_retriever by running:
+For more details about the usage and parameter settings, please see the help pages by running:
-	/your_path_to/LTR_retriever -h
+	`/your_path_to/LTR_retriever -h`
+	`/your_path_to/LAI -h`

 Or refer to the manual document.

 For questions and Issues Please See: https://github.com/oushujun/LTR_retriever/issues